UPLiFT: Efficient Pixel-Dense Feature Upsampling with Local Attenders: UPLiFT for Generative Tasks

 \myparagraph{Experimental Methods.} In this section, we extend UPLiFT to generative tasks by applying it to VAE latent features, enabling efficient image generation and super-resolution.
 To preserve the feature distribution for generative tasks, we find that a larger UPLiFT model is a necessity, but our larger model still only has one half or one sixth the parameters of the comparable CFM models.
 We train UPLiFT for 5 epochs on Unsplash-Lite \cite{unsplash_data}, which contains 25k high-quality images.
 For comparison, CFM's general-purpose model is trained on the Unsplash dataset with over 5 Million images.
 Using a maximum ground-truth image size of 1024, we train across 4 depth levels using the multi-step iterative loss introduced in Section \ref{sec:archtrain}.
 Both methods use the Stable Diffusion 1.5 \cite{rombach2021highresolution} VAE to perform encoding and decoding between pixel and latent space.

 We follow the protocols of \cite{schusterbauer2024fmboost} across two generative tasks: text-to-image diffusion upscaling and image super-resolution.
 We first use 5k random samples from COCO 2014 and reLAION-400M to evaluate UPLiFT's ability to upscale diffusion features.
 This task effectively increases Stable Diffusion 1.5's output size from $512{\times}512$ to $1024{\times}1024$.
 We compare with CFM, as well as SDXL and LCM-LoRA SDXL, which natively generate at $1024{\times}1024$, to provide an additional point of reference for visual quality from high-resolution latents.
 We also evaluate UPLiFT for image super-resolution on the FacesHQ and LHQ datasets, again following the protocols of \cite{schusterbauer2024fmboost}.
 Additionally, we compare against two lightweight baselines: direct bilinear and nearest neighbors upsampling in latent space.
 Reported latency is measured on a single NVIDIA A100 GPU.
-Please see Appendix \ref{supp:generative} for addition details on the model, training, and tasks.
+Please see Appendix \ref{supp:generative} for additional details on the model, training, and tasks.

-\myparagraph{Efficient High-Resolution Image Generation.} On COCO (\cref{tab:coco5k}), UPLiFT achieves a lower FID than CFM in a single step while reducing latency by 41\%.
-UPLiFT is also close to matching the FID of SDXL, which natively generatives 1024 images at much slower speed.
-On reLAION (\cref{tab:laion5k}), UPLiFT achieves strong performance and faster speeds than CFM, with our 40-step configuration producing the highest CLIP, best FID and patch-FID, while maintaining significantly lower latency.
+\myparagraph{Efficient High-Resolution Image Generation.} On COCO (Table \ref{tab:coco5k}), UPLiFT achieves a lower FID than CFM in a single step while reducing latency by 41\%.
+UPLiFT is also close to matching the FID of SDXL, which natively generates 1024 images at much slower speeds.
+On reLAION (Table \ref{tab:laion5k}), UPLiFT achieves strong performance and faster speeds than CFM, with our 40-step configuration producing the best CLIP, FID, and patch-FID, while maintaining significantly lower latency.
 These results demonstrate UPLiFT as a strong choice for efficient generative feature upscaling.